 Sony’s AS50 Action Cam has excellent image quality and replaces the AS20.

-This amazingly compact premium zoom lens provides superior all-around performance.
+Sony 16-105, this amazingly compact premium zoom lens provides superior all-around performance.
 Its 35mm-equivalent range of 24mm wide-angle to 157.5mm telephoto is perfect for capturing faraway subjects, sports events, dramatic landscapes and intimate close-ups.

-This versatile macro-focus lens covers a wide range of photographic applications, from close-up nature subjects to midrange telephoto shots -- making it ideal to carry on location or in the field.
+Minolta 100 D macro, this versatile macro-focus lens covers a wide range of photographic applications, from close-up nature subjects to midrange telephoto shots -- making it ideal to carry on location or in the field.
 Mounted on an APS-C camera, it provides a 150mm focal length (35mm equivalent) -- and its superb sharpness and clarity give you professional results in every shooting situation.